$PT$ Symmetric PINN for integrable nonlocal equations: Forward and inverse problems: Introduction

 where the asterisk $\ast$ signifies complex conjugation and $q^{\ast}(-x, t)$ represents a nonlocal term.
-Notably, the nonlocal NLS equation \eqref{0.1} incorporates the PT symmetric potential $V(x,t)=q(x, t)q^{\ast}(-x, t)$, demonstrating invariance under the $x\rightarrow -x$ transformation and complex conjugation.
-Consequently, if $q(x, t)$ is a solution, then $q^{\ast}(-x, t)$ is also a solution.
-PT symmetry, initially introduced by Bender and colleagues in quantum mechanics, posits that the non-Hermitian Hamiltonian manifests a wholly genuine spectrum \cite{Peng-MMAS41}.
-It is noteworthy that PT symmetric systems have garnered considerable attention in optics and various other physical domains in recent years \cite{Yangbo25,Yangbo26}.
-Ref. \cite{Yangbo27} reported the application of the PT-symmetric NLS equation in unconventional magnetic systems.
+Notably, the nonlocal NLS equation \eqref{0.1} incorporates the $PT$-symmetric potential $V(x,t)=q(x, t)q^{\ast}(-x, t)$, demonstrating invariance under the $x\rightarrow -x$ transformation and complex conjugation.
+Consequently, if $q(x, t)$ is a solution, then $q^{\ast}(-x, t)$ is also a solution. $PT$-symmetry, initially introduced by Bender and colleagues in quantum mechanics, posits that the non-Hermitian Hamiltonian manifests a wholly genuine spectrum \cite{Peng-MMAS41}.
+It is noteworthy that $PT$ symmetric systems have garnered considerable attention in optics and various other physical domains in recent years \cite{Yangbo25,Yangbo26}.
+Ref. \cite{Yangbo27} reported the application of the $PT$-symmetric NLS equation in unconventional magnetic systems.
 In Ref.\cite{JMP-4}, the IST method was proposed to study the Cauchy problem of the nonlocal NLS equation \eqref{0.1}, and soliton solutions were given.
 General higher-order solitons, freak wave and rational solutions of the nonlocal NLS were derived in \cite{Yangchen1,Yangchen2,Yangchen3}.
 The nondegenerate one- and two-soliton solutions of the nonlocal NLS equation were obtained by using the nonstandard Hirota method \cite{Yangchen4}.
-Subsequent to the introduction of the nonlocal PT symmetric NLS equation, a rapid influx of new nonlocal integrable equations has been documented.
-Exemplary instances encompass nonlocal derivative NLS equation \cite{Yangbo17}, nonlocal (2+1)-dimensional NLS equation \cite{Peng-MMAS52,Peng-MMAS}, nonlocal three wave interacting systems \cite{Ab-siam}, among others.
-For the nonlocal derivative NLS equation, soliton solutions have been previously presented via the IST \cite{DNLS1}.
-Additionally, investigations into its periodic wave solutions and rogue waves on a double-periodic background have been conducted using the DT \cite{Yangbo17,DNLS2}.
-In the context of the nonlocal (2+1)-dimensional NLS equation, higher-order rational solutions and interaction solutions have been derived through a generalized DT \cite{Wangzhen}.
-Furthermore, employing the long wave limit method, the analysis of rogue waves and semi-rational solutions for the nonlocal (2+1)-dimensional NLS equation has been explored \cite{Peng-MMAS52,Peng-MMAS}.
-In this article, our focus is dedicated to the investigation of these nonlocal integrable equations utilizing the PINNs deep learning method.
+Subsequent to the introduction of the nonlocal $PT$-symmetric NLS equation, a rapid influx of new nonlocal integrable equations has been documented.